jayprakashlohar/portfolio/README.md

-# Suneel Rajput - Portfolio Website
+# Jay Prakash Lohar - Portfolio Website

 A modern, responsive portfolio website built with React, TypeScript, Tailwind CSS, and Framer Motion.
 Features a data-driven architecture with glassmorphism design and premium animations.

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js (v18 or higher)
 - npm or yarn